Raathigesh/Raathigesh.github.io/_posts/2015-08-23-TypeScript 'For-of' Loop.md

 ---
-layout: post
-title: TypeScript For-of Loop
-excerpt: "TypeScript is implementing ES6 and ES7 features more and more with every new release.
-Now we have the awesome For-of loop in TypeScript 1.5."
-modified: 2015-08-23
+title:  "TypeScript 'For-of' loop"
+categories:
+  - Web
-tags: [TypeScript, JavaScript]
+tags:
-comments: true
+  - TypeScript
 ---

 TypeScript is implementing ES6 and ES7 features more and more with every new release.
 Now we have the awesome For-of loop in TypeScript 1.5.

 If we want to iterate through an array of items in ES5 (The current version of JavaScript), we could use for loop as below and get things done.